-* Executive Board Members
+* Executive Board Member

-For the next three months we went back and forth to the hospital in a zombie-like state.
-Matthew received seventeen blood transfusions; he was suffering from chronic lung disease and had countless ups and downs.
-He improved very slowly, but he was a fighter and he made us strong.
+For the next three months we drove back and forth to the hospital in a zombie like state.
+Matthew received seventeen blood transfusions; he was suffering from chronic lung disease, brain bleeds and had countless ups and downs.
+He was improving very slowly, but he was a fighter and he made us strong.

-Friends of mine decided to throw us a party in order to help out with the medical bills.
-It was a great event and many of the attendees wanted to know what else they could do and whether we could throw some more parties.
-Great intentions and great friends allowed miracles to happen and the debt for the most part was taken care of as a result of a policy change in how my company handled new employees and insurance.
-“Life is good”
+Friends of mine decided to throw us a party in order to help us out with the medical bills.
+It was a great event and many attendees wanted to know what else they could to and whether we could throw more parties.
+Great intentions and great friends allowed miracles to happen and the debt for the most part was taken care of a as result of a policy change in how the company I worked for handled new employees and insurance!
+Life is good!